skypjack/entt/docs/md/signal.md

 # Event dispatcher

-The event dispatcher class is designed so as to be used in a loop.
-It allows users both to trigger immediate events or to queue events to be published all together once per tick.<br/>
+The event dispatcher class allows users to trigger immediate events or to queue and publish them all together later.<br/>
-This class shares part of its API with the one of the signal handler, but it doesn't require that all the types of events are specified when declared:
+This class lazily instantiates its queues.
+Therefore, it's not necessary to _announce_ the event types in advance:

 ```cpp
 // define a general purpose dispatcher
 entt::dispatcher dispatcher{};
 ```

-In order to register an instance of a class to a dispatcher, its type must expose one or more member functions the arguments of which are such that `E &` can be converted to them for each type of event `E`, no matter what the return value is.<br/>
+A listener registered with a dispatcher is such that its type offers one or more member functions that take arguments of type `Event &` for any type of event, regardless of the return value.<br/>
-The name of the member function aimed to receive the event must be provided to the `connect` member function of the sink in charge for the specific event:
+These functions are linked directly via `connect` to a _sink_:

 ```cpp
 struct an_event { int value; };